Professor James Logan

-James is Lead Educator for the free online course on Zika (MOOC).
-James is Research Degree Coordinator for the Department of Disease Control.
-He is also organiser of the Integrated Vector Management Module and the residential field trip for entomology and parasitology for the MSc course, Biology and Control of Disease Vectors.
+James is Lead Educator for the free online course on Zika and another on Vector Control (MOOC).
+He is also Module Organiser of the Integrated Vector Management Module and the residential field trip for entomology and parasitology for the MSc course, Biology and Control of Disease Vectors.
 He teaches on several other MSc courses including Medical Parasitology, Control of Infectious Diseases, Tropical Medicine and International Health, Diploma in Tropical Medicine & Hygiene and the Short Course on Travel Medicine.
 James also supervises several PhD projects and MSc summer projects.